 This upstart wine brand from Oregon didn’t want a big, elaborate website.
 Instead, they sought a minimalistic site with black and white photography and succinct copywriting.
 Only photos of the bottles and grape clusters are in color, allowing for a welcome burst of vibrancy.
 It’s clean and simple with an intuitive online store built in Squarespace.

 The website for Walla Walla Vintners proves that you don’t even need more than one page at all (barring the online store/product pages).
 All of the website content is on one long-scroll page, and it covers all of the core winery goals: show winery hours and a link to directions, provide a clear call to action to shop the online store, showcase wine club benefits, etc. The video banner and several animated images add movement and texture to the site, and a midpage gallery serves as a quick way to get a feel for the brand.
-This website is built on WordPress is Commerce7 integration.
+This website is built on WordPress with Commerce7 integration.

 The Westmount website is clearly built around a target demographic: Pacific Northwesterners who like to get outside and explore.
 This is an example of a website that is well built around a specific target consumer.
 All of the bottle and product shots are taken in various settings around Oregon (beaches, hiking trails, etc), and the online store is especially creative in that traditional bottle shots have been axed altogether in favor of lifestyle bottle shots.
 The slanted asymmetric sections adds creative flair as well for this WordPress website.